empathyco/x/packages/x-adapter-platform/README.md

 ## Contributing

-To start contributing to the project, please take a look to our **[Contributing Guide](https://github.com/empathyco/x/blob/HEAD/.github/CONTRIBUTING.md).** Take in account that `x-adapter-platform` is developed using [Typescript](https://www.typescriptlang.org/), so we recommend you check it out.
+To start contributing to the project, please take a look at our **[Contributing Guide](https://github.com/empathyco/x/blob/HEAD/.github/CONTRIBUTING.md).** Take in account that `x-adapter-platform` is developed using [Typescript](https://www.typescriptlang.org/), so we recommend you check it out.